AikidoSec/firewall-node/docs/markUnsafe.md

 # Marking Unsafe Input

 To flag input as unsafe, you can use the `markUnsafe` function.
 This is useful when you want to explicitly label data as potentially dangerous, such as output from an LLM being used to generate a file name.
-Here's an example:
+Here's are some examples:

 ```js
 const Zen = require("@aikidosec/firewall");